luuisAfonso/shortener-webapp/README.md

 Create a Postgres Database named `url_shortener`, with the owner being the `postgres` and password being `root`

 #### spring-boot project
-Import the project as a Maven project/spring-boot project to your IDE and just change some properties under the `urlshortener/src/main/resources/application.properties`
+Import the project as a Maven project/spring-boot project to your IDE, wait for the dependencies to be downloaded and just change the `spring.jpa.hibernate.ddl-auto` under the `urlshortener/src/main/resources/application.properties`

     ...

-    spring.jpa.hibernate.ddl-auto=create
+    /* This properties controls whether or not the hibernate should generate the DATABASE tables and relations */ spring.jpa.hibernate.ddl-auto=create
     ...